 6.Design and implement a lesson plan using recyclable tools in building an ecological city, various ideas and digital resources.

 The event guides students through technology to help them, motivate and build strong knowledge on different topics.
 Many coding games have been created that can be used to create and interpret computer software – at any age, without a specific background and even without a computer.

-The purpose of our event is to promote the tourist spots of our small country in Albania by stimulating a trip of the robot Edmodo.
-This trip starts from the Fier city and after Edmodo chooses one of the A or B buttons of the microbial tool.
+The purpose of our event is to promote the tourist spots of our small country in Albania by simulating a trip of the robot Edmodo.
+This trip starts from the Fier city after Edmodo chooses one of the A or B buttons of the microbial tool.
 Microbit is programmed to display a city after each button that will be Edmodo’s next destination.